dwmkerr/crosswords-js/README.md

 - [x] bug: backspace moves backwards, I think that deleting the letter is a better action for this (with left/up/ key to move backwards)
 - [ ] bug: [Demo site][9] is not tracking latest version
-- [ ] feat(docs): improve the demo site image (its an old one at the moment!)
+- [x] feat(docs): improve the demo site image (its an old one at the moment!)
-- [ ] feat(samples): show how we can check answers or highlight incorrect entries (see issue #9)
+- [x] feat: show how we can check answers or highlight incorrect entries (see issue #9)
 - [ ] feat(samples): allow us to switch between 2-3 crosswords on the sample
 - [x] feat(samples): cursor initially on the first clue
 - [ ] feat(dom): support a keyboard scheme or configurable keybindings so that keys for navigating / editing the crossword can be specified in config (allowing for schemes such as 'the guardian' or 'the age')
 - [x] fix: the border on word separators slightly offsets the rendering of the grid
 - [] fix: the border on word separators in 'down' clues.
 Only partially extends across cell-width.
 (See "14 down" clue in "Financial Times 17,095" test crossword)
 - [ ] feat(accessibility): get screenreader requirements
-- [ ] refactor: Simplify the static site by removing Angular and Bootstrap, keeping everything as lean and clean as possible.
+- [x] refactor: Simplify the static site by removing Angular and Bootstrap, keeping everything as lean and clean as possible.
 Later, replace with a React sample?
 OR have multiple samples, one for each common framework?
 - [x] refactor: finish refactoring
 - [x] feat: support clues which span non-contiguous ranges (such as large clues with go both across and down).
-- [ ] feat: simplify the crossword model by using `a` or `d` for `across` or `down` in the clue text (meaning we don't have to have two arrays of clues)
+- [x] feat: simplify the crossword model by using `a` or `d` for `across` or `down` in the clue text (meaning we don't have to have two arrays of clues)
 - [ ] feat: allow italics with underscores, or bold with stars (i.e. very basic markdown)...
 - [x] feat: clicking the first letter of a clue which is part of another clue should allow for a toggle between directions
-- [ ] todo: document the clue structure
+- [x] todo: document the clue structure
 - [ ] refactor: re-theme site to a clean black and white serif style, more like a newspaper
 - [x] build: enforce linting (current it is allowed to fail)